 If you ever taste a dehydrated fruit, you’ll notice that the flavor can be sweeter than usual.
 Again, that’s thanks to the moisture evaporation.
 Fruits like apricots and pineapple are sweeter than usual, while other fruits like strawberries tend to take more of a bitter taste.
 As a more healthy alternative, try creating fruit leather as an appetizer choice for children.

-Jerky is usually the first thing that comes to mind when thinking of dehydrating meats.
-Turning meat into jerky is only scratching the surface of what you can do with a dehydrator.
+Dried food has a longer shelf like than fresh ingredients and nutrients are preserved throughout the process.
+As for meat, jerky is usually the first thing that comes to mind.
+Turning meat into jerky only scratches the surface of what you can do with a dehydrator.
 The first thing to do is to make sure your meat is cooked.
 If you dehydrate raw meat, bacteria are likely to survive the process.

 What dehydration does to meats can extend their shelf life up to more than one year.
 As mentioned above, flavors become concentrated when dehydrated.
 Take some turkey or chicken, dehydrate them, and then add to soups for extra flavor.
-Doing this rehydrates the meat and provides the same taste and texture it had before dehydration.
+Doing this rehydrates the meat and provides a taste and texture similar to its original form.

 Recommended Commercial Dehydrator